popolo-project/popolo-spec/specs/vote-event.md

 1. the legislative session in which the vote event occurs

     >2nd Session of the 41st Parliament

+1. identifiers

+    >Vote No. 42

+1. the [motion](/specs/motion.html) on which people are voting

+    >That the House do now proceed to the Orders of the Day.

 1. the time at which the event begins